Saint Louis University: Chaifetz Arena

-The multi-purpose Chaifetz Arena, built for $80.5 million in 2008, is a 10,600-seat stadium located on-campus.
+The multi-purpose Chaifetz Arena, built in 2008, is a 10,600-seat stadium located on-campus.
 The arena also contains training facilities, locker rooms, and a practice facility that can house 1,000 spectators.
 It is on the eastern end of the north campus.
 The arena replaced Enterprise Center as the university's primary location for large events, notably commencement celebrations and varsity sports.
-The arena is named for alumnus Richard Chaifetz, founder and CEO of ComPsych Corp., who gave $12 million to the university for the arena's naming rights.
-The Arena was named on February 28, 2007, and dedicated on April 10, 2008.
+The arena is named for alumnus Richard Chaifetz.